 Stay in control of the situation

-Crisis Communication is crucial.
-You can’t ignore a crisis or the public and media scrutiny which may follow it.
+Crisis Management is crucial.
+You can’t ignore a crisis nor the public and media scrutiny which may follow.

-Have you ever had to call on your Crisis Communications plan?
+Have you ever had to call on your Crisis Management Plan?